C191068/Ali_Khatami_JS4/README.md

-The parseFloat method parses the value pass to it <br>
+The parseFloat method parses the value pass to it and reeturns a floating point number <br>